card-io/card.io-dmz/docs/expiry_docs/expiry_categorization.md

 Each of the remaining characters is then passed through the main expiry categorization step (described next) to classify it as a particular digit.

-Finally, a few tests are applied to the resulting supposed month and year:
+Finally, a few tests are applied to the resulting candidate month and year:

 * Month must be in the range `01` through `12`.
 * Month/Year must be in the range `now` through `5 years from now`.
-(The choice of 5 years is somewhat arbitrary.)
+(The choice of 5 years is somewhat arbitrary.
+The more constrainted it is, the fewer false positives.
+Though there are some cards with extraordinarily long expirations--most forms on the web appear to allow for 15 years!--the vast majority of cards expire within a few years, so we optimize for them.)
 * Ignore a date if it is no later than the best date we've already found.
-(Some cards include start dates as well as expiration dates.)
+(Some cards include start dates and issued-at dates as well as expiration dates.)

 ### Deep Learning models